TurboWarp/extensions/docs/SharkPool/Particle-Engine.md

 These blocks will delete the specified emitter from the specified engine.

-The first block is instantaneous, meaning all currently emitted particles will disappear.
+The first block is instantaneous, meaning all currently emitted particles will disappear immediately.
-However the second block will wait until all particles disappear before deleting.
+However, the second block will wait until all particles disappear before deleting.

 ```scratch
 <emitter [emit-1] in (Stage v) exists? ::#2474ff>